Value-Based Care (VBC): Healthcare Overview and FAQ

 Written by Kerry Larkey, MSN, RN Content Writer, IntelyCare

-Value-based incentive programs encourage the healthcare system to deliver more value to patients.
-The focus is not on financial value or cost savings — although those may be secondary benefits.
+What is VBC in healthcare’s main goal?
+Value-based incentive programs encourage the healthcare system to deliver more value to patients, rather than maximizing the number of services provided.
+The focus is not on financial gain or cost savings — although those may be secondary benefits.
 Instead, the intention is to increase health value, measured by improvements in health and patient outcomes.

-Why the switch to value-based care?
+Why the switch to value-based repayments?
 In theory, VBC is meant to address the mismatch between healthcare costs and outcomes in the U.S. Almost one-fifth of the U.S. gross domestic product, twice as much as other developed nations, is spent on healthcare.
 And yet, health outcomes, including life expectancy and maternal mortality, are significantly worse in the U.S. than in similar countries.

-Frequently Asked Questions
+VBC: Frequently Asked Questions

 Success Metrics

-What is Measured
+What Is Measured

-Quality Effectiveness, efficiency, equity, patient-centeredness, safety, timeliness
+Effectiveness, efficiency, equity, patient-centeredness, safety, timeliness

-Cost Reductions in costs which can help facilities avoid penalties and increase payments
+Reductions in costs which can help facilities avoid penalties and increase payments

-Equity Reductions in health disparities by increasing access and quality of care
+Reductions in health disparities by increasing access and quality of care

 What is VBC’s main benefit?